Let’s preserve and enhance our priceless amenity:

 Main points:

-+Public rivers and our best parks are entitled to protection by law yet current plans of the Logan River Watershed Project to upgrade outdated irrigation infrastructure and reduce storm floods (worthy goals) unnecessarily threaten the open flow of natural river water year-round in the Little Logan River.
++Public rivers and our best parks are fabulous amenities of Logan Utah.
+They are entitled to protection by law yet current plans of the Logan River Watershed Project to upgrade outdated irrigation infrastructure and reduce storm floods (worthy goals) unnecessarily threaten the open flow of natural river water year-round in the Little Logan River.
+More river water will be diverted away from the Great Salt Lake.+Plans would result in more river water being diverted away from the Great Salt Lake.

-+The necessary upgrades could be designed to preserve and enhance the public’s rights along the Little Logan River.
-Current plans favor irrigators and developers and minimally honor the public’s rights to the river’s many public benefits and amenities.
++The necessary upgrades could be designed to preserve and enhance the public’s wishes and rights along the Little Logan River.

 +Plans of the Logan River Watershed Project for the natural river in the heart of our community impact almost a dozen public spaces.
-Sponsors promise so little open-flowing water in the Little Logan River that it might become a trickle choked with algae or dry out completely as droughts continue.
+Sponsors promise so little open-flowing water in the Little Logan River that there is a significant risk of the river becoming 1) an unacceptable and illegal (?) dry river bed in parts of the summer, or 2) a mere trickle with stagnant ponds.
+IF drought continues, there might be no water in the Little Logan River- according to sponsors.
+LEARN MORE HERE.

-+Rivers do not grow algae unless their flow is dialed down to an unnatural trickle, forming stagnant reaches.
++Rivers rarely support algae infestations unless their flow is dialed down to an unnatural trickle, forming stagnant reaches.

 +Preserving the open flow in the Little Logan River and restoring its winter flow does not preclude an overdue and successful rebuild of outdated irrigation infrastructure and upgrades to reduce flooding.

-Most infrastructure projects could be reconfigured to a win-win, with modest improvements and more public input.
-(SKIP to more rivery information)
+The upgrade of irrigation infrastructure could be reconfigured to a win-win, with modest improvements and A LOT MORE public input. (details on request).

 GREAT SALT LAKE: